 Ingredients

 Make sure to use the best quality ingredients.
 Check their shelf life.
-You will be storing the sambar podi for at least 3-4 months so the shelf-life of the ingredients must be good enough.
+You will store the sambar podi for at least 3-4 months, so the ingredients’ shelf-life must be good enough.

 Lentils – You will need Bengal gram lentils (chana dal) and split and skinned black lentils (white urad dal).

-If you want to rinse the lentils before making the podi, then just rinse them well with water and drain all the water.
-Now spread the lentils on a plate and keep them in the strong sun for 3-4 hours.
-Bring them back inside and keep the plate on the kitchen counter (preferably under a fan) and let them dry well.
+If you want to rinse the lentils before making the podi, then rinse them well with water and drain all the water.
+Now spread the lentils on a plate and stay in the strong sun for 3-4 hours.
+Bring them back inside, keep the plate on the kitchen counter (preferably under a fan), and let them dry well.

 Spices – Whole spices that are added to this powder are coriander seeds (dhaniya), cumin seeds (jeera), brown mustard seeds (sarson), fenugreek seeds (methi dana), and black peppercorns (kali mirch).

-You will also need asafetida (hing), Kashmiri dry red chilies, and a few curry leaves.
+You will also need asafetida (hing), Kashmiri dry red chilies, and curry leaves.

 I like to use Kashmiri dry red chilies as they give a lovely color to the powder without making it too spicy.
 If they are not available, use any other dry red chilies.

 Remove the stalks of the chilies and break them into small pieces.
-It will not only make the grinding easy but you will be able to discard the ones with insects or molds inside them.
+It will make the grinding easy and allow you to discard the ones with insects or mold inside them.

 You can also add some turmeric powder to this spice powder.
 It will also add to its color.

 Tip – Roast ½ cup grated fresh coconut and add it to the recipe for a coconut-flavored sambar powder.
-Keep in consideration that the shelf life of sambar pudi will be reduced if coconut is added to it.
+Consider that the shelf life of sambar pudi will be reduced if coconut is added to it.

 Pro Tips By Neha

-Roasting the spices well is the key to making a good sambar powder recipe.
+The key to making a good sambar powder recipe is roasting the spices well.
 It releases the oil from the spices and makes them very flavorful.
-Do not over roast the spices otherwise, they will become bitter.
+Do not over-roast the spices; otherwise, they will become bitter.

 Never add any extra oil while making the podi.
 It will reduce its shelf life.